Our summers are getting hotter with more extremely hot days due to climate change.

 Check out the Four Steps to Emergency Preparedness to learn more about how to prepare for all types of emergencies.

-Weather-based alerts are issued by Environment Canada.
-In Victoria, a Heat Warning will be declared when daytime high temperatures are forecasted to reach at least 29 degrees Celsius for two consecutive days, with the nighttime lows not falling below 16 degrees Celsius.
+A Heat Warning will be declared when daytime high temperatures are forecasted to reach at least 29 degrees Celsius for two consecutive days, with the nighttime lows not falling below 16 degrees Celsius.

-If an extreme heat emergency is declared, the City will open cooling centres and misting stations and activate its Heat Response Plan.
-Locations of heat-related resources will be communicated to residents using the City’s social media accounts on Twitter and Facebook and through the City’s emergency notification system Vic-Alert.
+Locations of heat-related resources will be communicated to residents using the City’s social media channels on Twitter and Facebook and through the City’s emergency notification system Vic-Alert.